shawngmc/desk-commander/README.md

 I think USB is slightly simpler here.
 I'd rather not tie up GPIO pins with something that is easily handled via USB, and I may need a number of RS232 serial connections.

 ### Why use that case and that touchscreen?
 I want a DSI touchscreen because I want both HDMI ports to control 2 monitors.
+There are very few DSI touchscreens, and the Pi one - while not the biggest or best - is a de-facto standard, so I can get a pre-made case for it.
+I also want to minimize fidgetiness - some other touchscreens require non-standard kernel params, etc.

 ## Other Refs
 - [Someone else has done something similar?](https://news.ycombinator.com/item?id=31828755)